The Importance of Septic Tank Maintenance

 Septic tank maintenance includes these essential responsibilities:

-- Emptying or dislodging septic tanks regularly to ensure they do not cause pollution.
+- Emptying or dislodging of septic tanks regularly to ensure they do not cause pollution.

 - Repairing any faults or problems immediately